-The master's programme in Accounting and Financial Management includes rigorous exploration of financial accounting, management accounting, and financial management.
-Faculty active in research, practice, and policy setting, will equip you to produce and analyze high quality information to guide organizations in investment decisions, planning, performance evaluation, restructurings, and funding activities.
-We emphasize interaction between theory and practice and contemporary development within digitalization and sustainability.
+The Master's programme in Accounting and Financial Management includes rigorous exploration of financial accounting, management accounting, and financial management.
+Faculty active in research, practice, and policy setting, will equip you to produce and analyse high quality information to guide organisations in investment decisions, planning, performance evaluation, restructurings, and funding activities.
+We emphasise interaction between theory and practice and contemporary development within digitalisation and sustainability.

 Accounting and financial management are crucial for the economy’s efficiency.
 Strong competences in both accounting and financial management are needed to understand the interplay of the financial processes under constantly changing circumstances in today’s increasingly complex society.